nuxeo/generator-nuxeo-meta/README.md

 # Generator Nuxeo Metamodel
 ## Introduction
 This project is the metamodel used by [nuxeo/generator-nuxeo](https://github.com/nuxeo/generator-nuxeo) project, a Yeoman generator for Nuxeo.
-It defines which can be generated with the generator using a simple description format.
+It defines what can be generated with the generator using a simple description format.

 ## Format description
 Each folder is a generator; you can pass several generator name to the `yo nuxeo` command.